Apoc101/GhettIBot/README.md

 ('dev' is a nodemon command script I added to `package.json` for comodity while making the bot)
 <br>
 <br>
-The only perms this will ask for is to manage channels and it's for the bazorpa channel; this is obviously prone to changes in future versions.
+The only perms this will ask for is to manage channels and it's for the bazorpa channel; this is obviously prone to change in future versions.